ead all about one incredible experience that shows the difference ILP volunteers really can make in the life of a child.

-Did you know that before ILP started sending volunteers to Romania's orphanage, the orphanage hade BYU interns volunteering there?
-BYU got the volunteer program running and we've been so excited to offer continuing opportunities to serve there.
+Before ILP started sending volunteers to Romania's orphanage, the orphanage had BYU Provo interns volunteering there — Once BYU got the volunteer program running, ILP took over and we've been so excited to offer continuing opportunities to serve there.

-Back in 2005, when a group of BYU Romania interns arrived at the orphanage, one BYU intern Robert Jarstad noticed Alexandru Iulian Ursu and was able to help change his life.
+But back in 2005, when a group of BYU Romania interns arrived at the orphanage, one BYU intern (Robert Jarstad) noticed one of the kids — Alexandru Iulian Ursu.
+Jason was able to change his life.

 Alexandru Iulian Ursu